pingboat/moileon/content/blog/2025-08-17-gotra-as-a-medium-of-change.md

 As society developed, the meaning expanded.
 Gotra's significance shifted from a collective holding unit to a clan.
 Today, Gotra signifies a clan, tracing descendants through an unbroken male lineage from a single, common ancestor.

 Gotras were passed on by birth but sometimes the students in a Gurukula would adopt his Guru's Gotra, since a Guru is like a father.
 There are stories of this happening in Hindu Scriptures.
 Rishi Shunahshepa abandoned his father Ajigarta's Gotra and adopted his Guru, Maharishi Vishwamitra's Gotra.
 This is allowed in Hinduism.

-*Fun fact:* Kashyap is the go-to default Gotra for people who do not know their own.
+There are numerous occasions when people adopted the gotta of their Purohit or their Guru.

 **Gotra and the Gotrakarins**